Mark Dunbar : Associate Artist

 As an educator, Mark established and toured with the Ferny Grove High School choir, and conducted the Siena choir for eight years.
 Predominantly though, he has worked at the Aboriginal Centre for the Performing Arts for a decade.
 In this time he taught a range of material including literacy, musical literacy, theatre improvisation, and Indigenous cultural analysis.

-Over his working life Mark has been active politically, reflected through his work as a Central Committee of the Greek Progressive Youth of Australia; president and management committee member of Brisbane Ethnic Music & Arts Centre (BEMAC); management committee member of Melbourne Workers Theatre; peer panel member of the Sunshine Coast Regional Arts Development Fund (RADF); Academic Board member of the VCA Music School, and Member of the VCA College Council.
+Over his working life Mark has been active politically, reflected through his work as a member of the Central Committee of the Greek Progressive Youth of Australia; president and management committee member of Brisbane Ethnic Music & Arts Centre (BEMAC); management committee member of Melbourne Workers Theatre; peer panel member of the Sunshine Coast Regional Arts Development Fund (RADF); Academic Board member of the VCA Music School, and Member of the VCA College Council.

 Mark Dunbar — current to June 2016